Skip to content

 EXECUTIVE BRIEF

-Achieving CMMC compliance is at the top of mind for defense contractors, but investing in tools and resources to sustain compliance is equally as important.
+Achieving Cybersecurity Maturity Model Certification (CMMC) compliance is at the top of mind for defense contractors, but investing in tools and resources to sustain compliance is equally important.
 This article provides five tips to maintain your compliance posture, including:

 Dig deeper and continue learning below!

-Once you’ve managed to achieve compliance with the DoD’s Cybersecurity Maturity Model Certification (CMMC) requirements, how do you maintain it?
+Once you’ve managed to achieve compliance with the U.S. Department of Defense (DoD)’s (also known as the Department of War) CMMC requirements, how do you maintain it?

 The CMMC framework protects sensitive information, ensuring the DoD maintains secure and resilient supply chains.
 Achieving compliance with CMMC requirements is no small feat, but the real challenge lies in consistently maintaining that status.
-Let’s explore five practical tips to help you stay CMMC-compliant and confidently win contracts for your business.
+If you’re looking for some CMMC help, here are five practical tips to help you stay CMMC-compliant and confidently win contracts for your business.

 The Purpose and Scope of CMMC